 When designing and implementing an aviation SMS, here are some best practices to keep in mind:

 - Do regular safety audits.
 These audits should be both internal and external–internal so you can self-assess your organization’s practices, external to get an unbiased perspective and identify risks that might have been overlooked.
-Depending on regulations, external audits may be done every year, while internal audits should be done more frequently.
+Depending on regulations, conduct external audits every year, while internal audits should be done more frequently.

 - Set up a clear hazard reporting system.
 Employees should be able to report safety concerns comfortably, with a quick, user-friendly process–whether through an app, email, online forms, or over the phone.
-Anonymous reporting should be an option, and reports should be reviewed and taken action on quickly.
+Anonymous reporting should be an option.
+Make sure to review reports and take action on them quickly.

 - Use checklists for safety procedures.
-Human error is a very real risk, both during routine and high-pressure operations, and checklists are the most practical, easy-to-use tool for reducing the risk.
+Human error is a very real risk, both during routine and high-pressure operations.
+Checklists are the most practical, easy-to-use tool for reducing the risk.
 You can set up checklists for pre-flight inspections and landings, as well as maintenance and crew coordination.

 - Have an emergency response plan.
 This covers clear protocols for different types of incidents, including technical failures and medical emergencies, with tasks listed down per role and how communication will happen.
 There should also be drills and exercises for seeing how the plan would work in actual conditions.

 - Be data-driven.
-By collecting and analyzing data from incidents, near-misses, and regular operations, you’ll be better able to pinpoint where your SMS needs improvement.
+By analyzing data from incidents, near-misses, and regular operations, you can pinpoint where your SMS needs improvement.
 For example, if you have a robust incident and near-miss reporting system, you can go through the data here while examining the details too around the event, including contributing factors.

 How to use a flight safety checklist

 Using checklists is an essential practice for flight safety.
 In fact, you can use it to standardize flight safety measures before, during and after flying.
-It is used by flight schools and aircraft fleets to identify problems or potential risks for aircraft crashes early and correct them promptly.
+Flight schools and aircraft fleets use checklists for identifying problems or potential risks and correcting them promptly.

-A checklist also serves as a guide for student pilots and flight instructors to ensure that pre-flight checks are always performed.
+A checklist also serves as a guide for student pilots and flight instructors to ensure that there are always pre-flight checks.
+As a starting framework, we’ve curated several aircraft safety checklist templates, including for Boeing 737 and Cessna 172.

 Why are checklists important in aviation?